Edit

-You can use Copilot to translate your natural language questions into Kusto Query Language (KQL) queries.
-Simply describe what you want to analyze or find in plain language, and Copilot generates the corresponding KQL query for you.
-This feature makes it easier for anyone—regardless of their familiarity with KQL—to explore and analyze data efficiently.
+Copilot helps you transform your natural language questions into Kusto Query Language (KQL) queries effortlessly.
+Describe your data analysis or extraction needs in plain language, and Copilot generates the corresponding KQL query for you.
+This functionality empowers users of all skill levels, even those unfamiliar with KQL, to explore and analyze data with ease and efficiency.

 For billing information about Copilot, see Announcing Copilot in Fabric pricing.